KnowageLabs/Knowage-Documentation/functionalities-guide/Registry/ka_user_registry.rst

 JPivot Registry characteristics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is possible to implement also a JPivot Registry document.
-The graphical features are very similar to the ones exposed in Section 12.1.
+The graphical features are very similar to the ones exposed in *Registry development* paragraph.
 An example is given below.

 .. _examplejpivotregdoc:
 .. figure:: media/image349.png